Extreme Compressive Sampling for Covariance Estimation: Related Work

 Our previous work~\cite{krishnamurthy2014subspace} focuses on the compressive subspace learning problem but does provide guarantees for covariance estimation.
 There are, however, two main shortcomings that we resolve in the present paper.
 First, the estimator there is based on a version of data splitting, and, consequently, it does not allow for the $m=1$ case as we do here.
 Secondly, the rates of convergence are worse in our previous work, whereas we show that the rates derived in this paper are minimax optimal.

-In the theoretical computer science and numerical linear algebra literature, there are several works that use random projections for the purposes of fast approximation to the singular value decomposition of an unstructured matrix, cf.~\cite{sarlos2006improved,halko2011finding,liberty2007randomized}.
-In this matrix approximation problem, we fully observe a data matrix $X \in \RR^{d \times n}$, and the goal is to quickly output a rank $k$ matrix $\hat{X}$ with the guarantee that $\|X - \hat{X}\| \le f(\|X - X_k\|)$ for some norm (usually spectral or Frobenius) and some function $f$, where $X_k$ is the best rank-$k$ approximation to $X$.
+In the theoretical computer science and numerical linear algebra literature, there are several works that use random projections for the purposes of fast approximation to the singular value decomposition of an unstructured matrix~\cite{sarlos2006improved,halko2011finding,liberty2007randomized}.
+In this matrix approximation problem, we fully observe a data matrix $X \in \RR^{d \times n}$, and the goal is to efficiently compute a rank $k$ matrix $\hat{X}$ with the guarantee that $\|X - \hat{X}\| \le f(\|X - X_k\|)$ for some norm (usually spectral or Frobenius) and some function $f$, where $X_k$ is the best rank-$k$ approximation to $X$.
 The main differences with our setting are (a) that the data matrix is fully observed, (b) the low-rank versus unstructured nature, and (c) that the performance measure is on the data matrix $X$ rather than the covariance $\Sigma$.
-Consequently, state-of-the-art matrix approximation algorithms provably fail at covariance estimation (as we show), while the procedure we develop for covariance estimation does not achieve state-of-art matrix approximation performance.
+Consequently, state-of-the-art matrix approximation algorithms provably fail at covariance estimation (as we show in Proposition~\ref{prop:fixed}), while the procedure we develop for covariance estimation does not achieve state-of-art matrix approximation performance.

 Despite these differences, it is worth briefly discussing algorithmic ideas in the matrix approximation literature.
 For concreteness, consider the algorithm of Halko, Martinsson, and Tropp~\cite{halko2011finding}, which is a representative example from this line of research.
 Their algorithm first right-multiplies $X$ by a small random matrix $R$ to obtain a matrix $Y = XR$ that approximates the column space of $X$, and then it projects the columns of $X$ onto the subspace spanned by $Y$ to obtain the estimator $\hat{X} = YY^TX$.
-This algorithm both pre- and post-multiplies the matrix $X$, which amounts to obtaining compressive measurements of both the rows and columns of the data.
-This is not possible in our setting, where the data sequence is observed only through compressive measurements, and therefore these algorithms do not address our problem.
+While this scheme leads to high-quality matrix approximations, it both pre- and post-multiplies the matrix $X$, which amounts to obtaining compressive measurements of both the rows and columns of the data and is not possible in our setting..
+Therefore these algorithms do not address our problem.